 Although Eliza had been the one to take care of her dying mother, Eliza found that she had to rely on her two French maids, Madame Bigeon and her daughter Madame Perigord, to take care of her when she fell ill.
 Eliza had hired them a few years after her husband’s death and during her illness she developed a close relationship with them.
 Because her illness had been long lasting, regular life continued for those around her and in February 1813, when Henry was yet away on another business trip, this time to Oxford, he received news that Eliza’s end was fast approaching.
 He therefore quickly returned to London stopping at Chawton on 21 April to pick up his sister Jane.

-Eliza de Feuillide died three days later, on Saturday, 24 April 1813, at Sloane Street.
+Eliza de Feuillide died four days later, on Sunday, 25 April 1813, at Sloane Street.
 Jane was reportedly at her bedside when she passed.
 Jane returned home a week later and after her departure, Eliza’s funeral was held.
 She was buried in the parish churchyard alongside her beloved mother and son.
 It was a small affair with neither James nor Edward attending.
 Henry, however, added his own thoughtful epitaph to her gravestone and although today it is faded, it once clearly stated:

 “Also in memory of Elizabeth wife of H.T.
 Austen, Esq. formerly widow of the Comt.
 Feuillide a woman of brilliant, generous and cultivated mind just disinterested and charitable she died after long and severe suffering on the 25th April 1813 age 50 much regretted by the wise and good and deeply lamented by the poor.”

 If you are interested in learning more about Eliza de Feuillide, note that my book on her will be out in late 2020 or early 2021.
 Stay tuned for more information.